thuml/Latent-Spectral-Models/README.md

 4. Develop your own model.
 Here are the instructions:

-   - You can add your model file under the folder `./models/`.
+   - Add the model file under folder `./models/`.
-   - Add the model into the `./model_dict.py`.
+   - Add the model into `./model_dict.py`.
-   - Add a script file under the folder `./scripts/` and change the argument `--model`.
+   - Add a script file under folder `./scripts/` and change the argument `--model`.

    Note: For clearness and easy comparison, we also include the FNO in this repository.